Single 130 watt panel on the Lynx

 battery power per day.
 The charge rate varies greatly, but it is typically anywhere between 4 and 25 amps per hour, depending

 predominantly on the state of charge of the batteries (moreso than on the weather).
-The charge controller deliberately reduces the
+As the batteries approach full charge,

 amps per hour in driving rain storms and in full shade.
 That is more than our Yamaha